 InvestmentPitch Media Video Discusses Reliq Health, a Rapidly Growing Global Healthcare Technology Company, and its Contract with Current Client to Add Additional 50 Skilled Nursing Facilities to its iUGO Care Platform

-/EIN News/ -- VANCOUVER, British Columbia, Nov.
-07, 2022 (GLOBE NEWSWIRE) -- Reliq Health Technologies Inc. (TSXV:RHT) (OTCPink:RQHTF) (FSE:MHN2), a rapidly growing global healthcare technology company developing innovative Virtual Care solutions for the multibillion-dollar Healthcare market, has contracted with a current client to add an additional 50 Skilled Nursing Facilities to its iUGO Care platform.
+VANCOUVER, British Columbia, Nov.
+07, 2022 (GLOBE NEWSWIRE) -- Reliq Health Technologies Inc. RHT RQHTF MHN, a rapidly growing global healthcare technology company developing innovative Virtual Care solutions for the multibillion-dollar Healthcare market, has contracted with a current client to add an additional 50 Skilled Nursing Facilities to its iUGO Care platform.

 A Media Snippet accompanying this announcement is available by clicking on the image or link below: